solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 ## #1 [Ham Radio - CQ: Personal Mastery Through Hobbies](https://medium.com/@solidi/cq-personal-mastery-through-hobbies-f25aab2e49ad) (2018) Placed [1st](http://news.ycombinator.com/item?id=18635362), 60hrs
 ![http://hnrankings.info/18635362](images/48-08.gif)![](images/48-09.png)

-**Motivation***: When my father was battling depression for a second time, I learned and practiced a hobby he loved - writing about it to him.*
+**Motivation***: When my father was battling depression for a second time, I practiced a hobby he loved - writing about it to him.*

 **Learning***: Constructive diversions, like a hobby, break the depressive cycle.
 My father recovered.*

 For my entries that reached the top, I noticed a pattern in private sharing.
 But available tools cannot show inference.
 So I guess these ideas touch a nerve, for good or bad.
-All I have are the lists above, and how to place well on HN remains an educated guess.
+How to place well on HN remains an educated guess.

+Next let’s explore comments from the HN community.

 ![I created a "non-scientific" sentiment analysis combining the 300 comments of the four posts above.
 The graphs capture the HN threads at the first and second-level.
 The authors primarily posted on reflecting their experiences or sharing opinions with observation and practice.](images/48-10.png)![](images/48-11.png)![](images/48-12.png)